toy-train-challenge/toy-train-automation-challenge/README.md

 > The core task is to build a train system that can autonomously transport goods.
 You can use off-the-shelf parts or build everything from scratch.
 The more you build yourself, the more complex your system becomes, and the more you transport, the higher you score.
 This is a space for deliberate practice.
 Failure is not just an option; it's a learning opportunity.
 This project touches on so many different skills that no one can be an expert in everything.
 Let's learn from each other.

+This challenge is designed to be a crossroads for many different communities.
+For parents and kids, it's a fun, hands-on way to explore the basics of automation using familiar toys like Toy-Brick trains.
+For the maker and electronics community, it's a perfect opportunity to tinker with Arduinos, Raspberry Pis, and custom-built hardware to solve real-world control problems.
+Software developers can dive deep into writing their own control systems, tackling everything from simple scripts to complex, multi-threaded applications.
+Meanwhile, seasoned model railroad enthusiasts can bring their deep knowledge of automation to a new and accessible platform.
+It’s a project where a 10-year-old’s simple cargo-mover and a software engineer’s complex, multi-train network can exist side-by-side, with everyone learning from each other.

 ## Key Milestones

 Here are some of the hurdles you might tackle: